 “That’s right, my darling Cedric.”

-His jaw muscles clenched and his chest writhed with deep breaths.
-He downed his drink, then set the glass down.
+Cedric’s jaw muscles clenched and his chest writhed with deep breaths.
+He gulped his drink, then set the glass down.
 He glared at Kitty, who looked on in anticipation.
 “And now you’re going to get it, my little pussycat.
 I’m coming in.”